 Step 1: Identify Your Value

-The first step in creating your sales script template is to stop and think about how your product or services helps your target buyer.
+The first step in creating your sales script template is to stop and think about how your product or services help your target buyer.
 This is not what your product does but more so what it helps your prospect or customer to improve.

 Step 2: Identify the Problems You Resolve, Minimize, or Avoid

 The next step is to create a list of the pain points that you help with.
-You may know these off the top of your head but one way to create a comprehensive list is to start with the list of benefits that you came up with in step 1.
+You may know these off the top of your head, but one way to create a comprehensive list is to start with the list of benefits that you came up with in step 1.

 For each benefit, there is usually a pain point that is either resolved, minimized, or avoided.
-If you want to follow this process closely, step 1 should give you a list of benefits and step 2 will give you a corresponding list of problems, one for each benefit.
+If you want to follow this process closely, step 1 should give you a list of benefits, and step 2 will give you a corresponding list of problems, one for each benefit.

 Step 3: Compose a List of Good Questions